dannielperez/kerberos-sidecar/README.md

     name: kerberos-sidecar
 ```

-### how to implement it in kubernetes ?
-Same strategy can be applied in kubernetes using kubernetes secrets.
-Kubernetes secrets can be updated during runtime.
-A pod who is mounting the secret to itself will get the updated secret without restart.
-But the secret type should be a file.
-A kubernetes secret can contain multiple files.
-One for krb5.conf and other one will be krb5cc (the ticket).

-A simple kerberos-auth pod in kubernetes can be implemented in a python container.
-The secret which is containing kerberos ticket cache and krb5.conf should be updated (with a scheduler before ticket expires) during runtime using [kubernetes](https://pypi.org/project/kubernetes/) library.

 ### Modifications
 - Changed docker-compose enviroment variables to grab user from Windows enviroment variables
 - Changed from docker swarm to docker compose, based on [kerberos-sidecar from ahmetgurbuz1](https://github.com/ahmetgurbuz1/kerberos-sidecar)